Misba0019/PromptPlan/README.md

 This project utilizes HTML, CSS, and JavaScript to create a dynamic and user-friendly interface.

 ## Features
--Add new tasks
+- Add new tasks
--Delete tasks
+- Delete tasks
--Save tasks to local storage
+- Save tasks to local storage
--Quit
+- Quit